Tuesday, July 4, 2017

 “Insurance and development experts must recognise that insurance is a critical enabler if we are to attain many of the United Nations’ Sustainable Development Goals (SDGs),” emphasised Katharine Pulvermacher, the newly appointed Executive Director of the Microinsurance Network.
 The Network is the only global platform that brings together stakeholders from across the insurance value chain, comprising policymakers, regulators, donors, the private sector and non-profit insurance organisations of all sizes, as well as other industry players, in an effort to mitigate the risks faced by poor households across the world.

-“A recent study by GIZ has identified six SDGs to which insurance fulfils a primary role in target achievement,” explained Solveig Wanczeck, Project Manager at the German Agency for International Cooperation (GIZ).
+“A recent study by GIZ on behalf of BMZ has identified six SDGs to which insurance fulfils a primary role in target achievement,” explained Solveig Wanczeck, Project Manager at the German Agency for International Cooperation (GIZ).
 “These are no poverty, no hunger, good health, gender equality, good jobs and economic growth, and protect the planet.
 Five more SDGs have been identified that rely on insurance playing a secondary role: quality of education, innovation and infrastructure, reduced inequalities, sustainable cities and communities, and partnerships for the goals,” she added.
 "Risk management and insurance at all levels – micro, meso and macro – are needed to build up the resilience that underpins the sustainable development agenda," underlined Veronika Bertram-Hümmer, Sector Economist at the KfW Development Bank.

 “To help achieve the SDGs and the pledge ‘that no one will be left behind’, it is key for the insurance industry to work together with its stakeholders to deliver risk management services that help poor and vulnerable people better understand and reduce risk, and affordable insurance products that cater to their needs and circumstances,” said Butch Bacani, Programme Leader of UN Environment’s Principles for Sustainable Insurance Initiative (PSI), the largest collaborative initiative between the United Nations and the insurance industry, who spoke at the event.
 “With more than USD 30 trillion in global assets under management, it is also critical for the insurance industry to support economic, social and environmental sustainability as a major investor, including investments in low-emission technologies and climate and disaster-resilient infrastructure,” he added.